| Title: | Basic Functions in Knowledge Space Theory Using Matrix Representation |

 xpl

-A list containing the basis, the space, and the two data matrices data and sim.
+A list containing the basis, the space, the surmise relation, the surmise function, and the two data matrices data and sim.

 Other Data: